I’ve been lifting weights now for almost 20 years; and I’ve been studying nutrition and exercise science for just about the same amount of time.

 What’s on the list?

-Vegetables, fruit, nuts, seeds, and organic animal products like eggs, chicken, fish, and beef- that’s it!
+Vegetables; fruit; nuts and seeds; legumes and some grains; organic, full fat dairy; and organic animal products like eggs, chicken, fish, and beef—that’s it!

 I know I sound like a broken record, but human beings (Homo Sapiens) have been evolving for over 2 million years; for the vast majority of that time our diet consisted of whole, natural foods.